 We have never marketed EPPlus, but it started to spread across the .NET community anyway.
 Somewhere around 2014 it was the most downloaded spreadsheet package on Nuget.
 During 2019 it had over 6,5 million downloads and was among the top 100 most downloaded packages, not bad for a hobby project!

 All our work with the library had to be done on our spare time (weekends, holidays, evenings/nights) and for various reasons we have had less time to spend on it the last years.
 At the same time the usage of EPPlus increased rapidly and, after we moved to github, the number of issues and pull requests increased rapidly as well.
 Pull requests are great, they can however be a bit tricky to handle since parts of the library has poor test coverage and it is not easy for someone who is not fully familiar with the code to understand all side effects that it might cause.
 Issues/questions from users started to pile up and it was difficult to know even where to start having only a few hours now and then.

-Some of the code in EPPlus is 10 years old and needs refactoring/redesign and better test coverage.
+Some of the code in EPPlus was at this point 10 years old and needed refactoring/redesign and better test coverage.
 At the same time new versions of Excel, .NET Framework/Standard/Core was introduced and more work needed just to keep up with that.

 This was not a good situation neither for us nor the users of EPPlus.

-We have founded EPPlus Software to be able to work full time with EPPlus and we are convinced that this will lead to a much better product in the long term.
+We founded EPPlus Software to be able to work full time with EPPlus and this has led to a much better product that will continue to improve over time

-We are now releasing EPPlus 5, the first major version under the new license model.
+In early 2020 we released EPPlus 5, the first major version under the new license model - followed by EPPlus 6 in April 2022.
 EPPlus 5 is the result of a process where we have worked with lawyers to ensure that we legally can change the license.
 But we have also implemented a lot of new features, fixed many issues from EPPlus 4 and improved the code from previous versions.